sverch/ansible-harness/README.md

 Example of how to use Vagrant, Ansible, Serverspec, and Packer to build a machine image with integration tests.

+I used the virtualbox provider behind vagrant to do this, but ec2 could be used as well, both for vagrant and for packer.

 ## Setup

 Install vagrant and run: